top of page

 EVALUATION

 Recipients must complete and return to the Foundation an evaluation within 30 days of completion of the class or program.
-Evaluation form must be submitted online.

 PROGRAM SUPPORT